 Who Paid for What in this Post?

-I covered all of the costs associated with producing this Seoul travel blog post.
+I covered all of the costs associated with producing this Seoul itinerary 5 days post.
 However, this post does contain affiliate links.
 This means if you click through on some of the links and end up making a purchase I may well receive a small commission.
 I wanted to make sure that you were aware of this.